ETCLabs/RDMnet/docs/getting_started/building_and_integrating.md

 ### Building RDMnet on its own

-If want to build the RDMnet library on its own, in order to tweak the examples or contribute changes, follow the instructions for "Including RDMnet in non-CMake projects" above.
+If you want to build the RDMnet library on its own, in order to tweak the examples or contribute changes, follow the instructions for "Including RDMnet in non-CMake projects" above.
 Additionally, you can set some CMake options to build extras like the unit tests and examples:
 * `RDMNET_BUILD_TESTS`: Build the unit tests